sssingh/bike-share-users-prediction/README.md

 > <cite> Bike-sharing rental process is highly correlated to the environmental and seasonal settings.
 For instance, weather conditions, precipitation, day of the week, season, the hour of the day, etc., can affect the rental behaviors.
 The core data set is related to the two-year historical log corresponding to 2011 and 2012 from the Capital Bikeshare system, Washington D.C., the USA, which is publicly available in http://capitalbikeshare.com/system-data.
 We aggregated the data on two hourly and daily basis and then extracted and added the corresponding weather and seasonal information.
 Weather information is extracted from http://www.freemeteo.com. </cite>

+## Evaluation Criteria
+* `MSE` is used as the primary metric for loss calculation and model evaluation, formula shown in equation (2) above
+* Our goal is to obtain the lowest possible MSE for predictions made using the separately kept `test` dataset

 ## Solution Approach
 - We start with Loading and then exploring the data by looking at available features and any apparent pattern/relationship between the features and target variable (`cnt`)
 - One hot encoding is then applied to `categorical` features